imjohnbo/lunar-veggie-farmer/README.md

-## UUID Generator
+## Lunar Veggie Farmer

-Simple NodeJS server that returns UUIDs.
-These UUIDs are actually collected from _another_ service (https://uuidgenerator.net/api).
-That means this service has a dependency on another service.
+Simple NodeJS server that registers as a DISCO service to registry in `discovery-settings.js` and returns the stock of a lunar veggie farmer.

 ### Usage
-A simple GET returns a new UUID
+A simple GET returns the stock:

 `http://<server-url>/`